artofthepossible/sailing-the-seas-of-coder/README.md

 Unboxing coder
 <img width="1428" alt="Screenshot 2024-06-05 at 1 36 09 PM" src="https://github.com/artofthepossible/sailing-the-seas-of-coder/assets/73197728/5d419722-00c1-4855-8407-33366f740376">

-Docker is required as a prerequisite for installing Coder You can install and run Coder using the official Docker images published on  Docker Hub.
+## Docker Desktop is required as a prerequisite for installing Coder
+You can install and run Coder using the official Docker images published on  Docker Hub.

 Coder is an open-source platform for creating and managing developer workspaces on your preferred clouds and servers.